Evolution of action-space coherence in a Milky Way-like simulation: Methods

 The simulation mass resolution is high enough that stellar particles represent stellar populations too small to sample the full initial mass function (IMF), so the simulation treats stellar feedback on a star-by-star basis.
 When a star particle forms the code samples individual stars stochastically from a \cite{chabrier2005} IMF using the stellar population synthesis code \slug~\citep{dasilva2012,krumholz2015}.
 Thereafter, \slug~computes the age-dependent internal properties of each star from the Padova stellar tracks \citep{bressan2012}, and the corresponding ionising luminosity using the ``starburst99'' spectral synthesis method \citep{leitherer1999}.
 The feedback module also uses \slug~to determine which stars end their lives as supernovae versus as AGB stars following the models of \citet{sukhbold2016}.
 The simulation deposits photoionisation and supernova feedback in the gas using the approaches described by \cite{Hopkins:2018} and \cite{armillotta2019}, and returns mass and metals following the predictions of \cite{sukhbold2016} for type II supernovae, \cite{karakas_lugaro2016} for AGBs, and \cite{doherty2014} for super-AGBs.

 The simulation proceeds in two stages.
 The first phase, described in \citetalias{wibking2023}, evolves an isolated galaxy from AGORA Milky Way-like initial conditions \citep{Kim:2016} using IMF-integrated feedback.
+The \citetalias{wibking2023} simulation includes a live dark matter halo, a stellar disc and bulge, and a gas disc.
+Gas particles have a mass of 859.3 M$_\odot$ contributing to a gas disc of mass $3.4 \times 10^{10}$ M$_\odot$, while dark matter particles have a mass of $1.254 \times 10^5$ M$_\odot$, contributing to a halo of mass $1.07 \times 10^{12}$ M$_\odot$.
+Stellar disc and bulge particles have a mass of $3.4373 \times 10^3$ M$_\odot$, contributing to a stellar disc of mass $3.4 \times 10^{10}$ M$_\odot$ and a bulge of mass $4.3 \times 10^9$ M$_\odot$.
+The stellar disc has a scale height of approximately 350 pc, while the gas disc follows a double-exponential profile with a radial scale length of 3.43 kpc and a vertical scale height of 343.2 pc.

 The second phase is a high resolution re-simulation: using the 600 Myr snapshot from the \citetalias{wibking2023} simulation (which exhibits a stable gas fraction similar to the present day Milky Way), \citetalias{chuhan2024} run the simulation for 100 Myr without enhancing the resolution but switching from the IMF-integrated treatment of feedback to the star-by-star feedback prescription described above.
-Then, the mass resolution is increased to $\Delta M \approx 300 {\rm M}_\odot$ using the particle splitting procedure outlined in \citetalias{hu2023} and the simulation continues for another 464 Myr, with snapshots output at 1 Myr intervals.
+Then, the gas mass resolution is increased to $\Delta M \approx 300 {\rm M}_\odot$ using the particle splitting procedure outlined in \citetalias{hu2023} and the simulation continues for another 464 Myr, with snapshots output at 1 Myr intervals.
 By the end of the simulation, approximately 1.32 million star particles have formed.
-While these particles represent small sub-cluster-scale populations rather than true individual stars, their masses are low enough that they should preserve the dynamical information imprinted at birth almost as well as individual stars.
-At the smallest scales, our simulation is expected to overestimate decoherence in action space due to star particles being significantly larger than median stellar masses.